 Following the Greek model, the Kushans began minting gold, silver and bronze coins depicting rulers and deities.
 Besides portraits of the aristocratic rulers of southern Uzbekistan, it is the early Buddhist art from the first centuries that surprises and captivates us.
 From the numerous monasteries, temples and sanctuaries, some larger-than-life sculptures of Buddhist deities and monks as well as wall paintings of outstanding quality are preserved.
 In the exhibition these impressive exhibits will be faced with representations of Gandhara art from the collection of the Museum für Asiatische Kunst, which also originated from Greek mythology and early Buddhist imagery.

-The large settlement of Dalverzintepa, situated on the Surkhan-Darya River, developed into an important urban centre, with its own city quarters and buildings for administration, residential districts, craft quarters and temples of various faiths.
+The large settlement of Dalvarzintepa, situated on the Surkhandarya River, developed into an important urban centre, with its own city quarters and buildings for administration, residential districts, craft quarters and temples of various faiths.
 Evidence of the immense economic power of the city is a gold treasure buried in the residential area, weighing 36 kilograms, consisting of ingots, jewellery and other small objects, parts of which will be on display in Berlin.
-Impressive terracotta figurines, once placed in the main hall of a palace complex in the village of Khalchayan, will also be on display.
+Impressive clay figurines, once placed in the main hall of a palace complex in the village of Khalchayan, will also be on display.

-A special exhibition by the Museum für Vor- und Frühgeschichte – Staatliche Museen zu Berlin in collaboration with the Art and Culture Development Foundation in Uzbekistan
+A special exhibition by the Museum für Vor- und Frühgeschichte – Staatliche Museen zu Berlin in collaboration with the Art and Culture Development Foundation, Republic of Uzbekistan

 Address / Getting there